LukasMurdock/LukasMurdock.github.io/_posts/2021-09-07-expertise.md

 4. Can you predict how changes in each leg affect the other two, at least for your specific industry?

 It’s the living dynamic between the triad that matters.
 E.g., demand goes down, it instantly changes the opportunities and constraints in the other two.

+Deliberately and systematically acquire skills in each of the three categories, specific to your particular business, and then — more importantly — *cultivate an understanding of the relationships between the three categories*.

+Better business expertise does not come from greater analysis or greater information, but _better ways of structuring or organizing knowledge_.

+Business expertise is _distributed cognition_; expertise is spread over a team.

+1. **Supply, or leadership**: Develop rich cases of org design, incentive structures, operational rigour, culture, and internal politics.
+2. **Demand, or strategy**: Develop rich cases of forces influencing the market: from market shape, competitive analysis, positioning, changing consumer demand, and the ‘path to power’ (from 7 Powers).
+3. **Capital, or finance**: Develop rich cases of factors driving business finance and economic climates.
+Financial concepts like cash flow lockup, return on invested capital, margins, and their relationship with the other two categories.

+Internalize the relationships.

+Every business is a system, and developing intuition for a system requires you to watch that system in action.

 ## Service Business Systems Thinking